Achievable logoAchievable logo

 Carditis, Polyarthritis (migratory), Chorea, Erythema marginatum, Subcutaneous nodules Polyarthralgia, Fever.
 Elevated CRP, Elevated ESR, Prolonged PR interval

-**Acute Glomerulonephritis: **Typically follows S.pyogenes skin infection (impetigo) or less commonly pharyngitis/scarlet fever by 2-3 weeks.
-These strains are called nephritogenic strains.
-It is due to deposition of immune complexes on the glomerular basement membrane.
-On biopsy subepithelial humps are seen.
-Presents characteristically as periorbital edema, hypertension and ‘smoky’ urine from hematuria.
+Acute glomerulonephritis: Typically follows S. pyogenes skin infection (impetigo), or less commonly pharyngitis/scarlet fever, by 2-3 weeks.
+The responsible strains are called nephritogenic strains.
+The disease is due to deposition of immune complexes on the glomerular basement membrane.
+On biopsy, subepithelial humps are seen.
+It characteristically presents with periorbital edema, hypertension, and “smoky” urine from hematuria.

-Group B streptococci causes neonatal sepsis and meningitis.
+Group B streptococci cause neonatal sepsis and meningitis.
 Incidence can be reduced by maternal screening for GBS in the perinatal period.

-Viridans streptococci (S.mutans, S.sanguis, S.mitis) are the most common cause of infective endocarditis.
-S.mutans cause dental plaque and caries.
-S.bovis is associated with endocarditis in old patients with colon cancer.
+Viridans streptococci (S. mutans, S. sanguis, S. mitis) are the most common cause of infective endocarditis.
+S. mutans causes dental plaque and caries.
+S. bovis is associated with endocarditis in older patients with colon cancer.

 Laboratory diagnosis of streptococcal infections

-1. Streptococcus pyogenes: gram positive cocci in chains, capsule will not be stained by gram stain so will look like a halo around the bacteria.
-Throat swabs can be taken for gram stain, rapid antigen testing and culture.
-Gram stain of throat swab is indeterminate as S.pyogenes looks morphologically similar to other throat commensals.
-Blood agar culture will show beta hemolytic colonies which are inhibited by Bacitracin disc (sensitive to Bacitracin).
+1. Streptococcus pyogenes: Gram-positive cocci in chains.
+The capsule is not stained by Gram stain, so it may appear as a halo around the bacteria.
+Throat swabs can be taken for Gram stain, rapid antigen testing, and culture.
+Gram stain of a throat swab is indeterminate because S. pyogenes looks morphologically similar to other throat commensals.
+Blood agar culture shows beta-hemolytic colonies that are inhibited by a bacitracin disc (bacitracin sensitive).

-In a patient presenting with acute rheumatic fever, throat culture for streptococcus is usually negative (as it happened a few weeks ago).
+In a patient presenting with acute rheumatic fever, throat culture for streptococcus is usually negative (because the infection occurred a few weeks earlier).

-2. Group B streptococci: Rectal and vaginal samples can be taken for gram stain and culture.
-Rapid testing for DNA can give results in an hour.
-They form beta hemolytic colonies on blood agar, hydrolyze hippurate, Bacitracin resistant and give a positive CAMP test.
+2. Group B streptococci: Rectal and vaginal samples can be taken for Gram stain and culture.
+Rapid DNA testing can give results in an hour.
+They form beta-hemolytic colonies on blood agar, hydrolyze hippurate, are bacitracin resistant, and give a positive CAMP test.

-3. Group D streptococci (EXCEPT Enterococci): They are alpha or non hemolytic on blood agar, characteristically hydrolyse esculin in the presence of bile which produces a black pigment on bile esculin agar, do not grow in 6.5% NaCl.
+3. Group D streptococci (EXCEPT Enterococci): They are alpha or non-hemolytic on blood agar.
+They characteristically hydrolyse esculin in the presence of bile, producing a black pigment on bile esculin agar.
+They do not grow in 6.5% NaCl.

-5. Pneumococci: They appear on gram stain as gram positive lancet shaped diplococci (cocci in pairs) with surrounding halo because of the capsule.
+5. Pneumococci: On Gram stain, they appear as gram-positive lancet-shaped diplococci (cocci in pairs) with a surrounding halo due to the capsule.
 They are alpha hemolytic on blood agar.
-They are characteristically sensitive to Optochin and are bile soluble.
-Quellung reaction can be used to detect Pneumococci.
-Blood cultures will be positive in about 20% of patients with pneumococcal pneumonia.
-A latex agglutination test on csf can be done for rapid diagnosis of pneumococcal meningitis.
+They are characteristically sensitive to optochin and are bile soluble.
+The Quellung reaction can be used to detect pneumococci.
+Blood cultures are positive in about 20% of patients with pneumococcal pneumonia.
+A latex agglutination test on CSF can be done for rapid diagnosis of pneumococcal meningitis.
 Bacteremia and pneumonia can be indirectly detected by the presence of pneumococcal capsular antigen in urine.

 Pneumococci